-Hemlington Hall Academy is a mainstream school which houses a specialist 'High Needs Base' (Reception and KS1) and a specialist KS2 Base.
-The High Needs Base (HNB) is currently a 15-place provision and the specialist base is currently a 6 place provision.
+Hemlington Hall Academy is a mainstream school which houses a specialist 'High Needs Base'.
+The High Needs Base (HNB) is currently a 15-place provision.
 Occasionally, short-term additional places are created in order to meet school or L.A. need.
 Where this occurs, staffing is increased accordingly.